Mandred/fq777-954-chrome-app/README.md

 # FQ777-954 Chrome App
-Chrome App for controlling the FQ777-954 quadcopter with a Gamepad
+Chrome App for controlling the FQ777-954 quadcopter with a either Keyboard or a Gamepad

 How to use: